 How can dads really help when the newborn comes home?
 Here in Singapore, we’re lucky to have all the support in the world we could possibly want, especially if you want to hire a helper or even a confinement nanny for your family.
-But no matter how much backup you’ve got, first time dads can often feel a little overwhelmed, and unsure of whether they’re a help or hinderance (here’s a tip, if you ever accidentally throw away any expressed breast milk, run).
+But no matter how much backup you’ve got, first-time dads can often feel a little overwhelmed, and unsure of whether they’re a help or hindrance (here’s a tip, if you ever accidentally throw away any expressed breast milk, run).
 We asked new dad (and husband to a HoneyKids mum), Ben Cunnington, to share his pearls of manly wisdom for new fathers:

 Words of advice from a fellow dad